Monocotyledon: Flowers

-In nearly all cases the perigone consists of two alternating trimerous whorls of tepals, being homochlamydeous, without differentiation between calyx and corolla.
+In most monocots, the perigone consists of two alternating trimerous whorls of tepals, being homochlamydeous, without differentiation between calyx and corolla.
 In zoophilous (pollinated by animals) taxa, both whorls are corolline (petal-like).
 Anthesis (the period of flower opening) is usually fugacious (short lived).
 Some of the more persistent perigones demonstrate thermonastic opening and closing (responsive to changes in temperature).
 About two thirds of monocots are zoophilous, predominantly by insects.
 These plants need to advertise to pollinators and do so by way of phaneranthous (showy) flowers.
 Such optical signalling is usually a function of the tepal whorls but may also be provided by semaphylls (other structures such as filaments, staminodes or stylodia which have become modified to attract pollinators).
 However, some monocot plants may have aphananthous (inconspicuous) flowers and still be pollinated by animals.
 In these the plants rely either on chemical attraction or other structures such as coloured bracts fulfill the role of optical attraction.
 In some phaneranthous plants such structures may reinforce floral structures.
 The production of fragrances for olfactory signalling are common in monocots.
 The perigone also functions as a landing platform for pollinating insects.

 Fruit and seed

-The embryo consists of a single cotyledon, usually with two vascular bundles.
+The embryo consists of, and will sprout with a single cotyledon, usually with two vascular bundles.